Tagalog vs Ilocano

 Tagalog vs Ilocano Difficulty

 The Tagalog vs Ilocano difficulty level basically depends on the number of Tagalog Alphabets and Ilocano Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Tagalog and Ilocano are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Tagalog and Ilocano, which language is harder to learn?
-Time required to learn Tagalog is 44 weeks while to learn Ilocano time required is Not Available.
+Time required to learn Tagalog is 44 weeks while to learn Ilocano time required is 44 weeks.